Coping with change

 • Are there facts that back up your fears?

-• What is the worst thing that can happen if you accept the change?
+• What’s the worst thing that can happen if you accept the change?

 • How likely is this to happen?

-What can you do and what don’t you have control over in the situation?
+What can you control, and what don’t you have control over, in the situation?

-Make a list with two columns, and list the things you do and don’t have control over.
-For what’s not within your control, you can reduce your stress by accepting them.
+Make a list with two columns.
+For what’s not within your control, you need to reduce your stress by accepting it.
 For those things within your control, review the sections on Alter and Adapt

 Getting clear about the pros and cons can help you manage your fear, which makes it easier to accept the change.